The 1 Day Inca Trail Hike

 IMPORTANT:

-It is very important to note that the route for the 1 Day Inca Trail is the same as the 2 Day Inca Trail, but you are just doing it quicker – less breaks and no overnight stay.
-You therefore need to be in moderate to excellent physical condition to be able to do this trek and arrive at Machu Picchu Citadel in time.
-If you think the trek may be too strenuous, consider the 2 day Inca Trail.
+Please Note: The 1 Day Inca Trail is the same route as the 2 Day Inca Trail.
+You are just doing it quicker with less breaks and no overnight stay.
+You need to be in good physical condition to be able to do the trek and arrive at Machu Picchu Citadel in time for your full tour.
+If you think the trek may be too strenuous, consider the 2 day Inca Trail instead.

 Itinerary